This article explains how you can transfer time off to DATEV via the DATEV integration.

 Answer additional questions

-Some time off categories will trigger additional questions as part of the time off process.
-In this section you will find out what additional questions there are and where submitting employees and approving persons answer them in the time off process.
+Some absence categories will trigger additional questions as part of the absence process.
+This section explains where submitting employees and approvers answer these questions in the absence process.

 Note